IIIF/api/source/presentation/4.0/properties.md

 ##### navPlace

 A geographic location that clients may use for navigation purposes when presenting the resource to the user in a map-based user interface.
+The location is identified using structured data, described below, with latitude and longitude based points or polygons.
+If the location is only textual, then the information should instead be included in the `metadata` property.

 The value of the property _MUST_ be a [GeoJSON Feature Collection](link) containing one or more [Features](link).
 The value _SHOULD_ be embedded and _MAY_ be a reference.
 Feature Collections referenced in the `navPlace` property _MUST_ have the `id` and `type` properties and _MUST NOT_ have the `features` property.